top of page

 Chapter 10.
 Formative Evaluation

-The purpose of this website is to support instructional designers, teachers, professors, and trainers in their use of this book in their instructional design projects or courses.
+This book's website provides support for instructional designers, teachers, professors, and trainers in their use of this book in their instructional design projects or courses.

 • It provides electronic copies of all the templates and other forms offered in the book, as well as improvements or additions to those forms.